wendellpiez/XMLjellysandwich/README.md

 Starter kit for client-side XSLT using SaxonJS

-(Might have named it XSLT jumpstart except for the book of that title, which looks commendable, or XML Jigsaw, except that too is taken.
-Jelly sandwiches are simple to make, nutritious enough, and portable.)
+(Might have named it "XSLT Jump Start" except for the excellent book of that title, or XML Jigsaw, except that too is taken.
+Jelly sandwiches are simple to make, tasty, nutritious, and portable.)

+To see examples: http://wendellpiez.github.io/XMLjellysandwich

 To use: try any of the XSLT stylesheets on your XML.

-To see examples: http://wendellpiez.github.io/XMLjellysandwich
+Its result will be either an HTML file, an XSLT stylesheet (which happens to match elements in your source XML), or a normalized XML copy of your input, depending on the stylesheet.
+Assemble the results of these (several) transformations, make your adjustments, compile the stylesheet, and you have a complete application you can park on a web server.
+(More details below.)

 SaxonJS is documented here: http://www.saxonica.com/saxon-js/documentation/index.html